WHO head in Middle East ''disturbed'' by abuse reported by AP | Health

 - United Kingdom

-The head of the World Health Organisation's Eastern Mediterranean region told staff in an internal email that he is "very disturbed" by allegations reported by the Associated Press last week that the UN health agency's Syria director misspent millions, abused staff and violated the organization's own COVID-19 protocols as the pandemic swept across the war-torn country.
+The head of the World Health Organisation's Eastern Mediterranean region told staff in an email that he is "very disturbed" by allegations reported by The Associated Press that the UN health agency's Syria director misspent millions, abused staff and violated the organization's own COVID-19 protocols as the pandemic hit the war-torn country.

 In a message sent to all staff in the Middle East on Friday, Dr. Ahmed Salim Al-Mandhari said "the allegations negatively impact the people of Syria, whom we strive to serve."
 This week, two members of WHO's ethics department in Geneva, including its director, are visiting the agency's Eastern Mediterranean headquarters in Cairo, which oversees Syria.

-Karam Shaar, a Syria expert at the Washington-based Middle East Institute, said that although there have been rumours of UN corruption in Syria for years, the AP report showed that "they are more extreme than we ever thought."
-"What reportedly happened at the WHO Syria office is particularly egregious because at this point in time, Syrians have never been more vulnerable," Shaar said "It's exactly at this time that WHO should be responsible, yet we have never heard as serious allegations from any other UN agency.
+Karam Shaar, a Syria expert at the Washington-based Middle East Institute, said there have been rumors of UN corruption in Syria for years but the AP report showed that "they are more extreme than we ever thought."
+"What reportedly happened at the WHO Syria office is particularly egregious because at this point in time, Syrians have never been more vulnerable," Shaar said.
+"It's exactly at this time that WHO should be responsible, yet we have never heard as serious allegations from any other UN agency.

+The charges against WHO are by far the worst."
+Shaar calculated that over 80 per cent of WHO's purchases from Syria, where it spent USD 39 million between 2016 and 2021, came from suppliers whose identities are hidden.
+He said it was the highest share of any UN agency working in the country.

 Nearly 90 per cent of the population lives in poverty and more than 7 million people have been displaced by the conflict.

-Adam Kamradt-Scott, a professor specializing in global health at the European University Institute in Italy, said that because WHO's funds come from taxpayers, the agency must prove its spending is warranted.
+Adam Kamradt-Scott, an expert in global health at the European University Institute in Italy, said because WHO's funds come from taxpayers, the agency must prove its spending is warranted.

 Financial documents obtained by the AP showed, among other examples, that WHO's Magtymova once spent more than USD 11,000 of WHO funds on a party mostly to honor her own achievements during COVID-19.